Klebert-Engineering/python-cmake-wheel/README.md

 include(python-wheel)

-# Just some placeholder for 'mylib'
+# Placeholder statement to create the 'mylib' target.
+# In practice, this will probably be pybind11_add_module(...).
 add_library(mylib ...)

 # Adapt using the following parameters: